-3. NEW: Implement HUD Section 811

-Project Rental Assistance Program in

-anticipation of the release of the

-Notice of Funding Availability (NOFA)

-for Round IV to expand the supply of

-supportive housing that promotes

-community integration for low-

-income people with disabilities by

-leveraging mainstream affordable

-housing, Medicaid and other

-community based supportive service

-resources.

-CalHFA, HCD, 3 rd Quarter of 2023 DHCS, DDS, TCAC (FY23-24 and FY 24-2

-Process Measures: Documentation of creation of program(s) to address the needs of vulnerable population, with additional consideration of the social needs in relation to housing.

-ADDITIONAL ACTIVITIES PRIORITIZED FOR IMPLEMENTATION

-4. Prioritize increased access to rental

-assistance resources within State's
+3. NEW: Implement HUD Section 811 Project Rental Assistance Program in anticipation of the release of the Notice of Funding Availability (NOFA) for Round IV to expand the supply of supportive housing that promotes community integration for low- income people with disabilities by leveraging mainstream affordable housing, and community based supportive service resources.
+CalHFA, HCD, DDS, TCAC 3 rd Quarter of 2023 (FY23-24 and FY 24-25) Process Measures: Documentation of creation of program(s) to address the needs of vulnerable population, with additional consideration of the social needs in relation to housing.
+ADDITIONAL ACTIVITIES PRIORITIZED FOR IM PLEMENTATION Prioritize increased access to rental assistance resources within State's federal advocacy.
+BCSH CalHFA, HCD, CDSS Ongoing Process Measure: Documentation of new federal rental assistance resources and expanded program access that are directly aligned with State's advocacy efforts and priorities.

-federal advocacy.

-BCSH CalHFA, HCD, CDSS